mozman/ezdxf/docs/source/render/path.rst

     - "L" - absolute line to
     - "C" - absolute cubic Bèzier-curve

 ARC and ELLIPSE entities are approximated by multiple cubic Bézier-curves, which are close enough for display rendering.
 Non-rational SPLINES of 3rd degree can be represented exact as multiple cubic Bézier-curves, other B-splines will be approximated.

+.. autofunction:: has_path_support

+.. autofunction:: make_path

 .. class:: Path